mos9527/cri_demux_p5r/README.txt

 * For P5R, the following switches are used: cri_demux_p5r.exe -x -v -n -o .
 [MOV***.USM]

--x,-v Demuxes Video & Audio (w/ the latter, all available audio tracks are extracted)
+-v,-x Demuxes Video & Audio (w/ the latter, all available audio tracks are extracted)

 -n    **IMPORTANT**.
 See the explaination below:

-Some USM files in P5R uses HCA codec for audio tracks.
+Most USM files in P5R uses HCA codec for audio tracks.
 However, the demuxer doesn't handle the new encryption scheme CRIWare implemented.

 TL;DR, if the TOC listed during extraction has audio files w/ .hca as extension, this switch needes to be there so external tools can handle it themselves.
-Otherwise, with other extensions like .avi, this switch is needed because they used the legacy XOR crypto (which the demuxer has)
+Otherwise, with other extensions like .avi, this switch is not needed because they used the legacy XOR crypto (which the demuxer has)

 -o .
 [OPTIONAL] Outputs extracted content in the root directory.
 * Resulting files will ususally have extensions like *.avi (ADPCM for audio,MPEG for video), *.ivf (VP9 video), and *.hca